BMWeygant/Ruby-Array-Methods-Lab/README.md

 In this lab you will write several methods to familiarize yourself with some common Array methods.

+Since there are many tests in this lab, I suggest using the `--f-f` flag (fail fast) when using `rspec` to only show to first failed test. `rspec --f-f`

 # Installation

 1.Fork this lab to clone the repository to your GitHub. <br>